Shriya1181/Sys_Task/README.md

-* first create conf file which tells nginx where to listen etc. <nginx conf file about configurations>
+* first create conf file which tells nginx where to listen etc. "File: nginx conf file about configurations.png"
-* include information obtained about the rails application ip address in the conf file to communicate with the application <getting the ip address of the application>
+* include information obtained about the rails application ip address in the conf file to communicate with the application "File: getting the ip address of the application.png"
-* we make some changes to the rails dockerfile <changes to rail dockerfile> and <shell script to allow CMD to run multiple commands>
+* we make some changes to the rails dockerfile <changes to rail dockerfile> and "File: shell script to allow CMD to run multiple commands.png"
-* then run the application without exposing ports (port mapping) <build app again after changes>
+* then run the application without exposing ports (port mapping) "File: build app again after changes.png"
-* Write the nginx dockerfile <nginx dockerfile> and build it <build nginx dockerfile> then run it on the same network as the db and app <run nginx container on the same network>
+* Write the nginx dockerfile <nginx dockerfile> and build it <build nginx dockerfile> then run it on the same network as the db and app "File: run nginx container on the same network.png"